-ZIP is an archive file format that supports lossless data compression.
-This file, like other archive file formats, is simply a collection of one or more files and/or folders but is compressed into a single file for easy transportation and compression.
-However, some users on Mac OS are getting an error when they try to double click the zip file to unzip.
-The error message they get is “Unable to expand filename.zip (Error 1 – Operation not permitted.)” and it is shown with the Archive Utility dialog.
+The ZIP format is an archive file format that supports lossless data compression.
+Like other archive formats, it compiles one or more files and/or folders into a single file for easy transport and compression.
+However, some users on Mac OS encounter an error when attempting to unzip by double-clicking the ZIP file.
+They receive an error message stating Unable to expand filename.zip (Error 1 – Operation not permitted.), which appears in the Archive Utility dialog.

-Method 1: Unzip File by Using Terminal
+Method 1: Unzip File Using Terminal

-- Press Enter and it will start unzipping
+- Press Enter to start unzipping.

 cd Desktop unzip timer.zip

-Method 2: Using Decompression Utility Software
+Method 2: Using a Decompression Utility Software